Frank Herbert

 Featured:

-Franklin Patrick Herbert, Jr. (October 8 1920February 11 1986) was a critically acclaimed and commercially successful American science fiction author.
-He is best known for the novel Dune and its five sequels.
-The Dune saga, set in the distant future and taking place over millennia, deals with themes such as human survival and evolution, ecology, and the intersection of religion, politics and power.
-Dune itself is the "best-selling science fiction novel of all time," and the series is widely considered to be among the classics in the genre.
+The Dune saga, set in the distant future, and taking place over millennia, explores complex themes, such as the long-term survival of the human species, human evolution, planetary science and ecology, and the intersection of religion, politics, economics and power in a future where humanity has long since developed interstellar travel and settled many thousands of worlds.
+Dune is the best-selling science fiction novel of all time, and the whole series is widely considered to be among the classics of the genre.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Frank Herbert" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Frank Herbert" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools